-Andrew Chait, a class of 2016 alum, says the capstone project was one of the most significant experiences during his time at Leavey.
+Andrew Chait, a Class of 2016 alumn, says the capstone project was one of the most significant experiences during his time at Leavey.

 “I thought the capstone project was really the culmination of what the business school was all about: thriving in a team setting with taking a deep dive into a current business’ model and see if it would be successful and offering ways to create an even more successful business,” Chait says.

-Ryan Moyes, a class of 2016 alum, says he and his team wrote a report covering Amazon’s business model and market strategy for their capstone project.
+Ryan Moyes, a Class of 2016 alumn, says he and his team wrote a report covering Amazon’s business model and market strategy for their capstone project.

 What alumni say:

-“One project that stood out to me was in one of my marketing classes, we were asked to help an actual start up market their company.
+“One project that stood out to me was in one of my marketing classes, we were asked to help an actual startup market their company.
 We got to do actual market research, create pitches, pretty much start from the beginning to the end.
-At the end, we were able to see results for the company we helped and how our project help generate interest for the company.” – Class of 2016 alum
+In the end, we were able to see results for the company we helped and how our project help generate interest for the company.” – Recent Alumni

-“Under Professor Bill Mains, I was accepted into the Alaskan Immersion trip in which we traveled to Denali, and Gelina, AK to learn and help implement sustainability best practices with a diverse set of students (engineering, finance, marketing and communications). through this immersion trip, my freshmen year, I found a passion for the great outdoors and sustainability.” – Class of 2016 alum
+“Under Professor Bill Mains, I was accepted into the Alaskan Immersion trip in which we traveled to Denali, and Gelina, AK to learn and help implement sustainability best practices with a diverse set of students (engineering, finance, marketing, and communications). through this immersion trip, my freshmen year, I found a passion for the great outdoors and sustainability.” – Recent Alumni

-“Our final capstone project involved a thorough analysis of a selected company in all functions ranging from accounting and finance, to marketing and operations.
-It was great to put on all these different hats to complete the task and really piece together all the learning that cumulated over 4 years.” – Class of 2016 alum
+“Our final capstone project involved a thorough analysis of a selected company in all functions ranging from accounting and finance to marketing and operations.
+It was great to put on all these different hats to complete the task and really piece together all the learning that cumulated over 4 years.” – Recent Alumni